Are you looking for a Shopify review in deep? I’ve been working with this CMS for 4 years now, so I know it pretty well.

 High transaction fees

+I wrote about it at the beggining of the post.
 Some of Shopify’s apps are free and some are not.
-Some customers complain about this.
+Some customers complain about this and me too.
 There may be a small but important piece of functionality they need for their site.
 They have to use a paid app, which is inconvenient.

 Too simple reporting